An Orange Crush – MOD Moto Ducati 750SS

-I have to admit orange isn't one of my favourite colours and despite the potential backlash of this statement, Ducatis aren't my favourite bikes either (sorry).
+I have to admit orange isn’t one of my favorite colors and despite the potential backlash of this statement, Ducatis aren’t my favorite bikes either (sorry).
 However, there are exceptions to every rule and when Olof Persson from Gothenburg, Sweden sent me images of this orange Ducati 750SS I was eating my words.
 Built for a returning customer Olof and his teammates put the bike together at their MOD Moto workshop earlier this year.
 It was built for a returning customer who was wanting a cafe racer styled ride.
 However, rather than going for a classic cafe vibe, they convinced him to lean more towards the racer aspect of the style; and his decision to do so was clearly the correct one.

 “We like all kinds of styles and therefore build a lot different bikes, but this is our first Café Racer.” says Olof.
 “With the Ducati’s truss frame and sloping fuel tank you can’t really get that horizontal café line with the fairing-tank-seat parallel to the ground, so we opted for a more aggressive look, tilting the fairing and rear section upwards to follow the lines of the tank for a racier stance.”

 The build started with a replica 70’s Imola race fairing, which was modified to accommodate the wider forks.
 Due to the owner’s height the lower sections of the fairing were trimmed to create enough room to fit his long legs and the windscreen was cut down to a scale that suited the rest of the bike.
 Then an off center opening for a small round headlight was also cut out of the front end.
 “Next up we sawed off the back half of the frame and rebuilt it with lengths and angles that followed the front of the frame, adding extra room for the underslung muffler” Olof explained.